utkarsh884/Voice-Assistant-using-python/README.md

 # Voice Assistant using Python

-This project demonstrates how to build a simple voice assistant using Python, with all code and analysis provided in Jupyter Notebooks.
+This project demonstrates how to build a simple voice assistant using Python in a Jupyter Notebook environment.
+The assistant can recognize text commands (typed as input), respond with speech (or print if speech is not supported), and perform simple actions like searching Wikipedia, opening websites, telling jokes, and reporting the current time.

-## Overview

-The repository showcases the workflow of developing a voice-activated assistant capable of recognizing and responding to user commands.
-It covers audio input processing, speech recognition, and response generation, making it suitable for students, hobbyists, and anyone interested in speech-based applications.

 ## Features

-- Audio recording and processing
-- Speech recognition using Python libraries
-- Command handling and response logic
+- Greets the user according to the time of day
+- Recognizes and processes user commands (typed, not spoken in Colab)
-- Modular and extensible notebook-based code
+- Searches Wikipedia and summarizes results
+- Opens YouTube or Google in a web browser
+- Tells the current system time
+- Tells a random programming joke
+- Gracefully exits on command

-## Tools Used
+## Tools & Libraries Used

-- **Jupyter Notebook**: Interactive coding and documentation
+- **Jupyter Notebook**: Interactive development and demonstration
-- **SpeechRecognition**: Speech-to-text conversion
-- **PyAudio** or **sounddevice**: Audio recording and playback
-- **Python standard libraries**: For logic and utility functions
-- **Pandas**: Data handling (if used)
-- **Other NLP/speech libraries**: (Optional, e.g., pyttsx3 for text-to-speech)
+- **SpeechRecognition**: (Listed as dependency, but not used for voice input in Colab)
+- **pyttsx3**: Text-to-speech (with print fallback for Colab)
+- **wikipedia**: To fetch and summarize Wikipedia articles
+- **pyjokes**: For programming jokes
+- **Standard Python libraries**: `datetime`, `webbrowser`, `os`

 ## Getting Started